-If you enjoy visiting the Butterfly House, you may also want to check out some other local attractions that focus on nature like the Missouri Botanical Garden, which has everything from a Japanese garden to a Victorian district.
+If you enjoy the Butterfly House, you may also want to check out some other local nature attractions like the Missouri Botanical Garden, which has everything from a Japanese garden to a Victorian district.
 Also, Powder Valley Conservation Nature Center offers educational programs for all ages and three trails on its more than 110 acres of oak hickory forest, and Shaw Nature Reserve is full of diverse activities including chamber music concerts, kayaking classes, and guided hikes.

-The Butterfly House is located at 15193 Olive Boulevard in Faust Park in Chesterfield.
-It's open Tuesday through Sunday from 10 a.m. to 4 p.m., with extended hours in the summer.
-The Butterfly House is closed on Mondays and on major holidays, including Thanksgiving, Christmas and New Year's Day.
+The Butterfly House, a not-for-profit organization, is located in Faust Park in Chesterfield.
+It's open every day but Monday, and closed on major holidays, including Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day.

-Admission is $8 for adults and $5 for seniors and children ages three to 12.
+Admission costs are lower for seniors and children ages three to 12.
 Children two and younger and members of the Missouri Botanical Garden get in free.
-Residents of St. Louis City and County also get free admission the first Tuesday of the month from 9 a.m. to 11 a.m.
+Residents of St. Louis City and County also get free admission the first Tuesday morning of the month, as long as they bring proof of residency.

 What You'll See

-- The Conservatory: The main attraction at the Butterfly House is the 8,000 square foot, glass-domed conservatory.
-The building is home to nearly 2,000 butterflies from some 80 species.
-The butterflies fly free among hundreds of tropical plants.
+- The Conservatory: The main attraction at the Butterfly House is the 8,000 square foot, glass-domed Conservatory.
+The building is home to almost 2,000 butterflies from some 80 species flying freely among hundreds of tropical plants.
 For most visitors, it takes about 15 to 45 minutes to walk through the conservatory.
-In warmer months, there is also an outdoor butterfly garden to stroll through.
-Workers maintain the plants in the outdoor garden as a source of nectar for the butterflies.
+In warmer months, there is an outdoor butterfly garden to stroll through.

-You can take part of the Butterfly House with you if you make a stop at the Madame Butterfly Gift Shop.
-The shop has a wide variety of butterfly-themed merchandise including clothes, jewelry and books.
+You can take part of the lovely day with you if you make a stop at the Butterfly House Gift Shop.
+The shop has a wide variety of butterfly-themed merchandise including clothes, jewelry, home decor, and books.
 There are also cool toys for kids like bug kits and butterfly nets.
 The gift shop is open during regular Butterfly House hours.